Mozart's 'Ave Verum':

 Listen to the entire "Ave verum."
 Let us take our lesson from Mozart.
 With it, we shall win the battle for every child in every nation, for many generations.

-4. A videotape of the presentation of this paper to the Labor Day Conference of the Schiller Institute, which presentation was assisted by the Schiller Institute chorus under the direction of John Sigerson, is available from the Institute.
+.
+A videotape of the presentation of this paper (watch here on YouTube) to the Labor Day Conference of the Schiller Institute, which presentation was assisted by the Schiller Institute chorus under the direction of John Sigerson, is available from the Institute.
 Note that virtually all commercially available recordings of the work, are flawed from the very outset by their use of the modern, arbitrarily high tuning of A=440 Hz.

 .
 For further discussion of the principle of metaphor, see the following works by Lyndon H. LaRouche, Jr.: "Mozart's 1782-1786 Revolution in Music," Fidelio, Vol. I, No. 4, Winter 1992; "On the Subject of Metaphor," Fidelio, Vol. I, No. 3, Fall 1992; "That Which Underlies Motivic Thorough-Composition," Executive Intelligence Review, Sept.
 1, 1995 (Vol. 22, No. 35); The Blunder in U.S. National Security Policy (Leesburg, Virginia: Committee to Reverse the Accelerating Global Economic and Strategic Crisis: A LaRouche Exploratory Committee, November 1995).